dg-demers/busyppp/README.md

 For a busyppp download list argument, the list must immediately start (after the leading single quote) with a URL as in http://..., https://..., ftp://..., or ftps://... .
 After this first item the order URLs and wget options in each item doesn't matter.

-For a download list file, in each line of the file, the URL and any wget options may be in any order, but any option containing spaces, such as a --user-agent option, should be enclosed in single-quotes like this,
+For a download list file, in each line of the file, the URL and any wget options may also be in any order, but any option containing spaces, such as a --user-agent option, should be enclosed in single quotes like this,
   '--user-agent="Mozilla/5.0 (Windows NT 10.0; WOW64; rv:45.0) Gecko/20100101 Firefox/45.0"'

 But these "per-option" single quotes are not required for a download list argument, which is itself entirely enclosed in single quote marks (').

-Also, any item in the download list argument after the first one (remember the first item in a download list argument must start with http://..., https://..., ftp://..., or ftps://...), or any line whatsoever of the download list file, that is blank or starts with a hash mark (#) is not given to wget for downloading.
+Also, any item in the download list argument after the first one (since the first item in a download list argument must start with http://..., https://..., ftp://..., or ftps://...), or any line whatsoever of the download list file, that is blank or starts with a hash mark (#) is not given to wget for downloading.

-And in both cases the URL plus wget option items may include an optional terminal comment enclosed in square brackets that is ignored by wget.
+And in both cases the URLs plus possible wget options may include an optional terminal comment enclosed in square brackets that is ignored by wget.
 Like this:
   --limit-rate=1k http://people.au/apackage.deb  [optional comment]